October 1, 2022

 At the far end of a plaza stood a large Baroque municipal building with a stage erected in front of it.
 Red banners with apples on them hung down from the arched doorways.
 In Asturias, everything was all about the apples it seemed.

-Based on these apple-themed clues, I suspected there would soon be some sort of celebration in town.
+Based on these apple-themed clues, I suspected there would soon be some celebration in town.
 The Spanish take any opportunity to have a public festival, which is part of why I love walking in this part of Europe.